sinecode/han/README.md

 | **BoW**       |   61.3   |   66.9    |    52.2    |
 | **BoW-TFIDF** |   61.3   |   66.9    |    52.2    |
 | **HAN**       |   ....   |   ....    |    ....    |

-## References

-[1] *Yang, Zichao, et al. "Hierarchical attention networks for document classification."
-Proceedings of the 2016 conference of the North American chapter of the association for computational linguistics: human language technologies.
-2016.*